ExitValue.ai

 Different industries trade on different valuation conventions.
 The engine selects the right one per sub-vertical:

-• Insurance agencies: multiple of annual commissions
+• Insurance agencies: commission-multiple methodology

 Source blending